-Keep Memories Alive – Keep memories alive & e-mail a paragraph, poem, art or short story with a photo and tribute about the special adoptee you know that didn’t survive adoption, or an adoptee who’s incarcerated.
+Keep Memories Alive – Keep memories alive & write a paragraph, poem, art or short story with a photo and tribute about the special adoptee you know that didn’t survive adoption, or an adoptee who’s incarcerated.
 Paint a memory rock, decorating it with your loved ones name, favorite thing or quote.
-We will share it on our Facebook October 30th in their honor.
-Email: firstname.lastname@example.org
+Tag us on our Facebook October 30th in their honor.

 Wear A Yellow Flower – Wear a yellow flower and spark conversations of what the yellow flower represents in your work, home and with friends & family.

-Share A Tribute – Email a paragraph with your photo if you’re an adoptee who would like to share a tribute to honor the lost adoptees, and/or all you have lost in adoption.
-Email: email@example.com
+Share A Tribute – Share a paragraph with your photo if you’re an adoptee who would like to share a tribute to honor the lost adoptees, and/or all you have lost in adoption.
+Tag our Facebook page.

-Have A Ceremonial Bonfire- Gather with others who support Adoptee Remembrance Day and at dusk light a bonfire in memory of the lost adoptees, and all that’s lost in adoption.
+Have A Ceremonial Bonfire- Gather in person with others who support Adoptee Remembrance Day and at dusk light a bonfire in memory of the lost adoptees, and all that’s lost in adoption.
 Everyone can receive a piece of paper on which to write the message they would like to share.
 They can read them together, or keep them private.
 Then they can take turns placing their messages into the fire.
 As the notes burn, the rising flames and the sparks spiraling upward will offer the effects of sending the messages to the heavens.

 Events – Schedule and dedicate an event on Facebook for a walk, hike, dinner, lunch, sit in the park for October 30th in your community or with your Adoptees Connect group or others as a way to honor those who didn’t survive adoption and to recognize adoption loss.
 Do you have a special place or a reminder of someone you lost to adoption?
 Visit this place and set aside some time to remember your loved one.
 Be sure to tag our official Adoptee Remembrance Day – Oct 30th page on Facebook, as well as add us to co-host your events.